Display Bilingual:

 • Except for all the Christmases that you weren't there with me.

-➔ The phrase 'you weren't there' uses the past continuous to describe an ongoing action in the past.
+➔ The phrase 'you weren't there' uses the past simple to describe a past action.
+'Weren't' is the contraction of 'were not'.

 • But now I really feel the spirit 'cause I love you like I do.

-➔ The verbs 'feel' and 'love' are used in the present simple to express current emotions.
+➔ The verb 'feel' is in the present simple to express a current emotion.
+'Cause' is a contraction of 'because'.